binaryphile/binaryphile.github.io/_posts/2020-02-18-what-the-heck-do-those-cassandra-latency-metrics-mean-anyways.md

 implementation underneath the **org.apache.cassandra.metrics** bean.
 For example, the client request write latency metrics are accessed under **org.apache.cassandra.metrics:type=ClientRequest,scope=Write,name=Latency,Attribute=xxx**.
-This is the data being polled by Datadog's Cassandra integration.
+This is the data being polled by Datadog's [Cassandra integration].

 Cassandra's own custom metrics are exposed under **org.apache.cassandra.db**.
 For example, the custom read and write